Unspoken Covid-19 rules in Singapore

 Unspoken pandemic rules to follow in Singapore

 But with the new norms, there are also new societal protocols to follow so you don’t get weird looks from your fellow Singaporeans.
-Follow these eight unspoken Covid-19 rules to keep yourself and the community safe, and avoid inducing the chagrin of fellow Singaporeans.
+Follow these seven unspoken Covid-19 rules to keep yourself and the community safe, and avoid inducing the chagrin of fellow Singaporeans.

 Before you go, check out our other pandemic-related articles: